leoslamas/book-green-threads-explained/an-example-we-can-build-upon.md

 # An example we can build upon

 {% hint style="info" %}
-In this example we will create our own stack and make our CPU return out of it's current execution context and over to the stack we just created.
+In this example we will create our own stack and make our CPU return out of it’s current execution context and over to the stack we just created.
 We will build on these concepts in the following chapters \(we will not build upon the code though\).
 {% endhint %}

 ## Setting up our project